cym13/cym13.github.io/source/internal_penetration_tests.rst

-- As soon as you get an idea of what the internal top level domain name is (or just guess it's ".int"), ask for a DNS zone transfer with `dig AXFR int.`.
-That will very often give you the almost full list of all existing hosts within the network.
+- As soon as you get an idea of what the internal top level domain name is (or just guess it's ".int"), ask for a DNS zone transfer with `dig AXFR int.` That will very often give you the almost full list of all existing hosts within the network.

 - Perform an ARP search, both passive and active, using netdiscover_.